 This contains copies of current newsletters and notices and can be found either in the school entrance lobby or on the outside of the school building by the main school gate.

-We communicate to our parents by text and email using the Parentmail service in a majority of cases.
-If your email address or mobile number changes, it is important to ensure that you log on to Parentmail and update your details.
+We communicate to our parents by text and email using our email service in a majority of cases.
+If your email address or mobile number changes, it is important to ensure that you let us know immediately so that we can update our details.

 Parents are welcome to visit the school at any time.
 Personal arrangements can be made between individual parents and the Head Teacher to visit the school, please telephone 0115 9385050 or call in at the school office to arrange a convenient time.
 You are welcome into school at any time.
 Where possible, we will try to see you straightaway but in some cases it may be necessary to make an appointment for later on that same day or another.